montelnurujosh/Community_Issue_Map/client/README.md

 - Clicking an issue in the list focuses the map on that marker

 ### Filters
-- Category filter: All, Road, Waste, Water, Electricity, Security
+- Category filter: All, Roads & Infrastructure, Water & Sanitation, Waste Management, Safety & Security, Electricity & Lighting, Health & Environment, Public Services
 - County dropdown: Sample Kenyan counties included
 - Status filter: All, New, In Progress, Resolved